ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

 Download repo.
-In root folder of the project execute script createPackage.sh.
+In root folder of the module execute script createPackage.sh.
+There will be file ResponsiveWebSockets.package.tar.gz.
-In folder of your project install module by package manager:
+In directory of your project install module by package manager:
 `npm install path/to/ResponsiveWebSockets.package.tar.gz`.

 ### Usage